BW-GIS-Developer/EGM722-ACLED-Analysis/README.md

     Maps for Dec - Jan  vs  Feb - Mar:

-        6/7 - Counts in hexbins
+        6/7 - Counts in hexbins (WORKING ON) - Look at resolutions and NB ranges/colours

-        8/9 - Fatalities in hexbins
+        8/9 - Fatalities in hexbins (WORKING ON) - Look at resolutions and NB ranges/colours